grew-nlp/grew_doc/content/tutorial/03_rules_set.md

 # Grew Tutorial • Lesson 3 • Rules set

 In the previous lesson, we have seen 3 rules dealing with several POS.
-We will learn how to make these rules working together.
+We will learn how to make these rules work together.

 ## Packages